Ukrainian-History/autoBWF/docs/usage.rst

 This will prepopulate the contents of the Title, Technician, Source, Copyright, Coding History, and all XMP data fields with the corresponding metadata contained in *template_filename*.
 These can always be edited before saving the metadata to the target file.
-Note that if the target file already has metadata in the same fields as the template, then this could result in the overwriting of data. `This issue <https://github.com/Ukrainian-History/autoBWF/ issues/2>`_ will be resolved in a future version.
+If the target file already has different metadata in the same fields as the template, then the text will be shown in yellow italics.
+The drop-down menus next to each field can be used to switch between the existing, template, and edited texts.

 How does autoBWF generate the metadata?
 ++++++++++++++++++++++++++++++++++++++++